VampirkoOrus/Cardsauce-no-on-card-credits/README.md

 -Disable Interest for Vinesauce is Hope

--Make Pepperoni Secret mod-friendly by calling the hand's starting visibility
+-Make Pepperoni Secret mod-friendly by calling the hand's starting visibility (is this possible?)

 -Add the compatible button for Green Needle